Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Quantized self-triggered stabilization

 \section{Quantized self-triggered stabilization}

-The encoding and self-triggering strategy described in Sections~\ref{sec:EDS} and \ref{sec:STM} is completely determined if the following two components are given: \begin{itemize} \item a sequence $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ of state bounds for the encoding and decoding scheme; \item a function $g$ in the self-triggering mechanism \eqref{eq:STM}. \end{itemize} In this section, we first construct the function $g$, after analyzing errors due to quantization and self-triggered sampling.
-Next, we design the sequence $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ of state bounds under sampling times computed by the self-triggering mechanism \eqref{eq:STM} with given $g$.
+The encoding and self-triggering strategy presented in Sections~\ref{sec:EDS} and \ref{sec:STM} is completely determined if the following two components are given: \begin{itemize} \item the sequence $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ of state bounds for the encoding and decoding scheme; \item the function $g$ in the self-triggering mechanism \eqref{eq:STM}. \end{itemize} In this section, we first construct the function $g$, after analyzing errors due to quantization and self-triggered sampling.
+Next, we design the sequence $\{E_{\ell}\}_{\ell \in \mathbb{N}_0}$ of state bounds under sampling times computed by the self-triggering mechanism \eqref{eq:STM} with this function $g$.
 After these preparations, we provide a sufficient condition for the quantized self-triggered control system to achieve exponential convergence.
 Finally, we summarize the proposed joint design of an encoding scheme and a self-triggering mechanism for stabilization.